 Arrival at the Harrogate Turkish Baths

 Nothing could be further from the truth – the modest entrance in use today belies the magnificence, luxury and fascinating history within.
-The sleek and modern glass-ceilinged reception with its brushed velvet chaise longues and artfully appliquéd cushions is a complete contrast to the Moorish design of the rest of the baths.
+The sleek and modern glass-ceilinged reception, with its brushed velvet chaise longues and artfully appliquéd cushions, completely contrasts the Moorish design of the rest of the baths.

 The Islamic arches, vibrant glazed brickwork, and arabesque painted ceilings were the height of the Victorian trend for exotic spas.
 Leading Italian artisans installed luxury terrazzo floors, and every aspect of the baths was finished to an exacting standard.

-From the moment you walk past the original Victorian ticket booth, you’ll feel like you’ve taken a step back in time to a bygone era.
+From the moment you walk past the original Victorian ticket booth, you’ll feel like you’ve taken a step back to a bygone era.

 The stillness and quiet will gently embrace you, and the Moorish influence will make it easy to imagine that you’re far from Yorkshire.
 A trip to the Turkish Baths in Harrogate is like being spirited away to an exotic Hamman in Turkey for a few blissful hours.

 You may also enjoy: The 20 Most Beautiful Towns in Yorkshire

 Preparing for Your Turkish Baths Experience

 After checking in, the attendant will brief you on the rules of the baths and provide you with towels to use.
 Next, it’s time to enter the restored Victorian changing rooms to don your swimsuit.

 Step 1: The Cool Room (Frigidarium)